Oklahoma City Condos

 Oklahoma City is a Sports City

 The Oklahoma City Thunder professional basketball was acquired from Seattle in 2008.
 The Thunder has seen recent success, winning the Western Conference Finals and finishing second to the Miami Heat in 2012.
-In addition to the professional basketball team, the Oklahoma City RedHawks Triple-A baseball team plays in affiliation with the Houston Astros, and the Oklahoma City Barons are part of the American Hockey League.
+In addition to the professional basketball team, the Oklahoma City RedHawks Triple-A baseball team plays in affiliation with the Houston Astros.
 The University of Oklahoma, Oklahoma City University, and Oklahoma State University all play in the area and occasionally schedule special events at the Chesapeake Energy Arena.
 The Big 12 Baseball Tournament, as well as the NCAA Women’s College World Series, is hosted in Oklahoma City on an annual basis.
 Horse racing enthusiasts can take in the races at Remington Park, and there are other equine events yearly at the state fair.
 Additionally, Oklahoma boasts several golf courses and country clubs that include tennis courts.

 Museums and Theaters